What we are doing for safety measures

 Cre8sArt School was founded by Mher (Max) and Syuzanna Khachatryan in 2012.
 Our school's success is the result of the determination of Mher Khachatryan, a talented artist, and Syuzanna Khachatryan, a specialist in Digital Marketing.
 Unimpressed by the traditional approach to teaching art, Mher and Syuzanna opened Cre8sArt School in Fort Lee, New Jersey.

-Now, with our talented teachers we have opened our second location in Hoboken NJ.
+In 2019, with our talented teachers we have opened our second location in Hoboken NJ.

 Armenian born and New Jersey based artist Mher Khachatryan studied in Yerevan at Art school of Hakob Kodjoyan.
 However, he began private art lessons a lot earlier, at the age of five.
 Mher earned his BFA in drawing and painting at the Art college of Panos Terlemezyan, and MFA at the Academy Of Fine Arts in Yerevan, Armenia.

 Mher has won many awards and he is an honored member of Artist’s Union of Armenia.
 Khachatryan’s work can be found in Armenian national gallery.
 Also in private collections in Armenia, Russia and in the USA.
 Mher's work been exhibited in United Nation's Headquarters on World NO Tobacco day (May 31st) also in many galleries and art fairs like Art Expo NYC, Spectrum FL, Hanna Gallery in NJ, etc.